jku-vds-lab/jku-vds-lab.github.io/_publications/2022_elsevier_perspectives_onboarding.md

 # what is the publication type and other bib specific properties
 bibentry: article
 bib:
-  journal: Elsevier Visual Informatics		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
+  journal: Visual Informatics		# e.g. IEEE Transactions on Visualization and Computer Graphics (to appear)
   booktitle:
   editor:
   publisher: Elsevier